 While the potatoes are steaming, heat unsweetened almond milk (or your favorite non-dairy milk) in the microwave or on stovetop until it’s hot but yet not boiling.

 Tip: make sure your non-dairy milk is not vanilla flavored!
 Nobody likes vanilla mashed potatoes 🙂

 Prepare a large flat-bottomed mixing bowl or an empty pot, garlic powder, salt and black pepper.

 Part 3 (2-3 min).
 Once the potatoes are cooked, immediately transfer them into the mixing bowl/empty pot.
 Pour in the hot milk, add garlic powder, salt and pepper.

 It will look like there’s too much milk, but don’t worry – once you start mashing, the starches in the potatoes will thicken everything up.

 Mash the potatoes well, mixing them lightly with a potato masher as you go.
 Mash longer for smoother texture, or shorter if you like your mashed potatoes chunky.

 Taste and adjust the seasoning.
 Enjoy!

 The possibilities are endless!
-These healthy vegan mashed potatoes make a great side for my barbecue seitan with homemade BBQ sauce, plus they’ll work really well alongside slow cooker vegan collard greens, easy sauteed kale and onions in balsamic reduction, and smoky roasted Brussels sprouts.
+These healthy vegan mashed potatoes make a great side for my barbecue seitan with homemade BBQ sauce, plus they’ll work really well alongside my BBQ tofu sandwich, slow cooker vegan collard greens, easy sauteed kale and onions in balsamic reduction, and smoky roasted Brussels sprouts.